-Defining Marketing Automation is no easy task – everyone has their own special description of the term that usually encompasses their own specialties, interests and processes – and this is because there are so many ways to implement an automated system to help boost your presence and sales funnel.
+Defining Marketing Automation is no easy task – everyone has their own special description of the term that usually encompasses their own specialties, interests and processes – and this is because there are so many ways to implement a strong B2B marketing automation system to help boost your presence and sales funnel.

 The best way to accurately define Marketing Automation is to take the advice and expertise of the greater Inbound landscape.
-We’ve compiled a few examples of what industry leaders say about the term and best to capture its spirit.
+We’ve compiled a few examples of what the leaders in the tech marketing industry say about the term and best to capture its spirit.

 The crew at Marketo weigh in by saying marketing automation is “a category of software that streamlines, automates, and measures marketing tasks and workflows so that companies like yours can increase operational efficiency and grow revenue faster.”